Peter-Paul/Peter-Paul/README.md

 Full Stack Blockchain Developer and Python Automation Programmer
 --------------------------------------------------------------------

 I am an innovative Web , Mobile and Blockchain Developer with 5 years of experience in application design and development.
-Demonstrated talent to optimize online presence and possess expertise in languages such as Python, Typescript, JavaScript, C++ and most recently Solidity for Blockchain Development.
+Demonstrated talent to optimize online presence and possess expertise in languages such as Python, Typescript, JavaScript, C++ and Solidity for Blockchain Development.
 Collaborative team player with excellent technical abilities.
 Logical, results-driven and dedicated to building and optimizing user-focused applications for customers with various business objectives.
 Judicious and creative when crafting effective applications and platforms to propel competitive advantage and revenue growth with key focus on application performance

 * 🌍  I'm based in Kampala
 * 🖥️  See my portfolio at [Portfolio](http://petethedev.com)